 Sounds good right?
 Here’s how you can get started!

+What educational requirements are needed to become a virtual assistant?
 While formal training isn’t necessary to get started as a VA, brushing up on your skills can definitely help you stand out from the crowd.

 She’ll teach you how to build your VA foundation to make sure you establish the right online presence.
 After you’ve mastered these skills, Gina will show you how to turn this newfound knowledge into a thriving and profitable business.